 You can apply for a visa in one of two ways: either arrange it before you leave home by mailing your passport to your destination country's embassy, or you can apply in person at a country's embassy either at home or while already abroad.

-Processing your visa could take several days, so plan well in advance.
+Processing your visa could take a few days or much longer, so do your research and plan well in advance.

 - Look up your destination country's embassy that is closest to you; they may have several embassies in major cities scattered throughout the U.S.

-- Print out the visa application form; complete it in its entirety.
+- Print out the visa application form and complete it in its entirety.

 - Send your passport, application, fee payment, and photos or anything else the embassy requests via certified, registered mail with tracking to the consulate.

 - If all goes well, the consulate should mail your passport back to you with your visa stamped inside.